GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter3/variables.md

 ## Structure of data types according to IEC 61131
 ### ANY_INT

-De ANY_INT data types are used in comparison instructions and arithmetic instructions involving whole numbers and natural numbers<sup>1<sup/>.
+ANY_INT data types are used in comparison instructions and arithmetic instructions involving whole numbers and natural numbers<sup>1<sup/>.
 The structure of an ANY_INT variable can be divided into two groups, namely:

 -   De group of ANY_INT preceded by “+/-“ (signed)